The hard thing about hard things, and accounting for management debt

 The customer only knows what she thinks she wants based on her experience with the current product.
 The innovator can take into account everything that’s possible, but often must go against what she knows to be true.
 As a result, innovation requires a combination of knowledge, skill, and courage.

-Horowitz provides very practical advise, hates badly run organisations and has clear views on how to improve.
+Horowitz provides practical advice, hates poorly run organizations, and has clear views on improving.

 In good organizations, people can focus on their work and have confidence that if they get their work done, good things will happen for both the company and them personally.
 It is a true pleasure to work in an organization such as this….